 - Regular Dining Plan ($69 adult) gives you 1 table service meal, 1 quick service meal & 2 snacks per day, plus a refillable mug

 - Deluxe Dining Plan ($107 adult) gives you 3 meals – any combination of table service and quick service & 2 snacks per day, plus the mug

-Prices for these change, so use the prices listed above as a guideline.
+Prices and details will certainly change, so use the prices listed above as a guideline.
 And whats included in each meal?
 Table Service – almost every sit down restaurant in the parks, the resorts and Disney Springs is eligible.
 You get an entree, dessert and a non-alcoholic drink.
 For Quick Service, you get an entree and a non-alcoholic drink.
 Snacks – they are available all over- restaurants, shops,

 carts, etc – look for this graphic on the signs next to the items that are eligible to be purchased with dining snack credits.
 Some things you can get: popcorn, ice cream, coffee, hot chocolate, cookies, fruit, juice, bag of snacks, fountain drink or bottle of water.

 So you can definitely plan to eat at the most expensive places for every meal, and maybe make out.
 During our trip, my daughter and I spent about $350 on food for the 6 days. (that does not include alcohol).
 So we would have paid almost double that if we bought the dining plan.
 BUT when the boys go with us on vacation, we eat a lot more!
 So for those trips, the dining plan might be a good option.